|Oliver Stone: A conspiracy involving the CIA, the Pentagon, Cuban exiles, the Mafia and the military industrial complex killed JFK.

 The film was criticized for its many inaccuracies, but it is now possible to give it due credit, in spite of its flaws, for getting to the emotional truth of story and providing a compelling history lesson for the large segment of the population that doesn’t dive deep into history or attend lectures on modern history.

 Through monologues, the film delivered two long history lectures to audiences who thought they had come to be entertained in the usual way, and this is perhaps the most original achievement of the film.
 Writers of dramas have always said their mission is to instruct and delight, but few Hollywood directors have every tried so successfully to make audiences absorb so much instruction.
-One “lecture” is given in the twenty-minute monologue by Mr. X, a character said to be based on Fletcher Prouty, former CIA officer and author of JFK: The CIA, Vietnam, and the Plot to Assassinate John F. Kennedy.
+One “lecture” is given in the twenty-minute monologue by Mr. X, a character said to be based on Fletcher Prouty, former military intelligence officer and author of JFK: The CIA, Vietnam, and the Plot to Assassinate John F. Kennedy.
 The other comes during Jim Garrison’s thirty-three-minute climactic monologue during the trial of Clay Shaw.
 The substance of these “lectures” appears in list form in the appendix to this essay.

 In 1979, after Shaw’s death, Richard Helms, Director of Covert Operations in 1963 (Director of Central Intelligence 1966 to1973), admitted under oath to the US Senate’s Church Committee that Clay Shaw had worked for the CIA.
 This statement vindicated Garrison and showed that Shaw had committed perjury when he said in his trial that he had never had any association with the CIA.